 All words: Cameron Hatheway

 Cameron Hatheway is the host of Cammy’s Comic Corner and Arts & Entertainment Editor of the Sonoma State STAR.
-You can share with him your casting choices for Lex Luthor on Twitter at @CamComicCorner.
+You can pitch him your ultimate Disney/Luscasfilm/Marvel crossover on Twitter at @CamComicCorner.